-Chipata is a city in the northeastern part of Zambia, known as Eastern Province.
-It’s a border town near Malawi, on the edge of South Luangwa National Park, which makes it busy!
-Not anything like Lusaka, but by Zambian standards it’s big town.
-There is a large military base there and extensive NGO outreach projects to address HIV/AIDS, making it an ideal place to do some hospital renovations.
-Our Defense Attaché asked me to go and I was only too happy to join him!
-A little bush plane flew us out to Chipata, on the periphery of Zambia’s wilderness.
+Chipata is a city in the northeastern part of Zambia, also called Eastern Province.
+It borders Malawi and sits on the edge of South Luangwa National Park.
+Nothing like Lusaka, but by Zambian standards it’s a big, busy town!
+There is a large military base and extensive NGO outreach projects to address HIV/AIDS, which makes it an ideal place for hospital renovations.
+Our Defense Attaché asked me to go and I was happy to join him!
+We flew on a little bush plane over the golden plains, to the periphery of Zambia’s wilderness.
 It’s really magical out there.
 Expansive, wide, with violet shadows and orange sunsets, all surrounded by waving grass and the subliminal silence of nature.

 Here is our group in front of the new hospital (I am taking the picture!)

 The next morning we arrived early for the opening ceremonies.
 Zambia is big on ceremony.
 Speeches, dancing, poetry, more speeches, all following strict protocols about who addresses whom and where we sit during the event.
 I was able to slink into the background with my camera, my favorite place, while Tony and Chris paid court to the dignitaries.

 Hundreds of people had gathered to watch and pay their respects.
 As the performers lined up and the drums rolled out, the Zambian culture of hospitality, music, and dance stunned me into smiling and clapping like a little kid.
 It was amazing!
 Group after group, singing songs and reciting poetry, dancing together and bringing all those hundreds of people to their feet laughing and swaying to the music.
 Have two hours really already passed?
 And this is just to open a small hospital!